SteampunkEngi/Kohya_ss_foldergenerator/README.md

 # Kohya_ss_foldergenerator
 Windows powershell script which automates creating folders for kohya_ss training, including generating a training config file.
+Automatically sets the training_data, output_data, log_data paths in the config folder; no more copy pasting!
+Also has the option to set the model name that you're training to "authorName_ModelName" Saves NSFW map structures into a different folder (optional)

 How to use:
 1. Download the repo.